 (updated from 1.1)

 The variable types that LOLCODE currently recognizes are: strings (YARN), integers (NUMBR), floats (NUMBAR), and booleans (TROOF) (Arrays (BUKKIT) are reserved for future expansion.)
 Typing is handled dynamically.
 Until a variable is given an initial value, it is untyped (NOOB).
-Casting operations operate on TYPE types, as well.

 Untyped